bloomberg/memray/README.md

 - libunwind (for Linux)
 - liblz4

-Check your package manager on how to install these dependencies (for example `apt-get install libunwind-dev liblz4-dev` in Debian-based systems or `brew install lz4` in MacOS).
+Check your package manager on how to install these dependencies (for example `apt-get install build-essential python3-dev libunwind-dev liblz4-dev` in Debian-based systems or `brew install lz4` in MacOS).
 Note that you may need to teach the compiler where to find the header and library files of the dependencies.
 For example, in MacOS with `brew` you may need to run: